Load Tests and End-to-End Back-end Analysis

 The analysis part is very thorough.
 Because at this point, we also need to know what to analyze and where to look.
 So what should we analyze?

-Error rate: The percentage of error we encountered under certain load
+Error rate: The percentage of error we encountered under a certain load.

 If a system starts to create problems on two values under load, it can be very difficult to address.
 For example, if we say that the response time is increased to 10 seconds with instant 500 requests, you should first look at the following points: